-Normally, the only output is a diff printed to standard output, containing the differences between the original code and the transformed code.
-If stars are used in column 0 rather than - and +, then the - lines in the diff are the lines that matched the stars.
+Normally, the only output is the differences between the original code and the transformed code obtained using the program diff with the unified format option.
+If stars are used in column 0 rather than - and +, then the - lines in the output are the lines that matched the stars.

 - ◆ -keep-comments Don't remove comments adjacent to removed code. - ← linux-spacing, -smpl-spacing Control the spacing within the code added by the semantic patch.
 The option -linux-spacing causes spatch to follow the conventions of Linux, regardless of the spacing in the semantic patch.
 This is the default.
-The option -smpl-spacing causes spatch to follow the spacing given in the semantic patch, within individual lines. - -o \(\file \) This causes the transformed code to be placed in the file file.
-A diff is still printed to the standard output.
-This option only makes sense when and + are used. - → in-place Modify the input file to contain the transformed code.
-A diff is still printed to the standard output.
+The option -smpl-spacing causes spatch to follow the spacing given in the semantic patch, within individual lines. - -o \(\) This causes the transformed code to be placed in the file file.
+The difference between the original code and the transformed code is still printed to the standard output using diff with the unified format option.
+This option only makes sense when and + are used. - ◇ -in-place Modify the input file to contain the transformed code.
+The difference between the original code and the transformed code is still printed to the standard output using diff with the unified format option.
 By default, the input file is overwritten when using this option, with no backup.
-This option only makes sense when and + are used. - ♦ -backup-suffix The suffix of the file to use in making a backup of the original file(s).
+This option only makes sense when and + are used. - ♦ -backup-suffix s The suffix s of the file to use in making a backup of the original file(s).
 This suffix should include the leading ".", if one is desired.
-This option only has an effect when the option -in-place is also used. - ♦ -out-place Store the result of modifying the code in a .cocci-res file.
-A diff is still printed to the standard output.
-This option only makes sense when and + are used. - ♦ -no-show-diff Normally, a diff between the original and transformed code is printed on the standard output.
-This option causes this not to be done. - ◆ -U Set number of diff context lines. - → -patch ⟨path⟩ The prefix of the pathname of the directory or file name that should dropped from the diff line in the generated patch.
+This option only has an effect when the option -in-place is also used.

+- ♦ -out-place Store the result of modifying the code in a .cocci-res file.
+The difference between the original code and the transformed code is still printed to the standard output using diff with the unified format option.
+This option only makes sense when and + are used. - ♦ -no-show-diff Normally, the difference between the original and transformed code is printed on the standard output.
+This option causes this not to be done. - -U Set number of context lines to be provided by diff. - → -patch ⟨path⟩ The prefix of the pathname of the directory or file name that should dropped from the diff line in the generated patch.
 This is useful if you want to apply a patch only to a subdirectory of a source code tree but want to create a patch that can be applied at the root of the source code tree.
 An example could be spatch -sp-file foo.cocci -dir /var/linuxes/linux-next/drivers -patch /var/linuxes/linux-next.
-A trailing / is permitted on the directory name and has no impact on the result.

-- ♦ -save-tmp-files Coccinelle creates some temporary files in /tmp that it deletes after use.
+A trailing / is permitted on the directory name and has no impact on the result. - ◆ -save-tmp-files Coccinelle creates some temporary files in /tmp that it deletes after use.
 This option causes these files to be saved. - -debug-unparsing Show some debugging information about the generation of the transformed code.
 This has the side-effect of deleting the transformed code.